7 Hertfordshire music events planned for 2021

 Organisers are determined to bring the multi-stage show back to Hatfield Park in 2021.

-Sum 41 and Don Broco, last year's scheduled headliners, are confirmed to play the main stages on Sunday, May 30.
+Sum 41 and Don Broco, last year's scheduled headliners, are confirmed to play the main stages with the Hatfield festival now moved from its original scheduled date of Sunday, May 30 to Sunday, September 5.

 Visit www.slamdunkfestival.com for latest line-up news and ticket details.